jrxcjr/articles-json-converter/README.md

 # README

-This project was created in python to do a quick conversion on data setup in the standardized RIS format to feed other data visualization softwares as Vosiwere or irumateq.
+This project was created in python to do a quick conversion on data setup in the standardized RIS format to feed other bibliological data visualization softwares as Vosiwere or Irumateq.

 Read more on RIS here:
 https://en.wikipedia.org/wiki/RIS_(file_format)